faceyspacey/extract-css-chunks-webpack-plugin/README.md

 The `extract-css-chunks-webpack-plugin` supports hot reloading of actual css files in development.
 Some options are provided to enable HMR of both standard stylesheets and locally scoped CSS or CSS modules.
-Below is an example configuration of mini-css for HMR use with CSS modules.
+Below is an example configuration of `extract-css-chunks` for HMR use with CSS modules.

 While we attempt to hmr css-modules.
 It is not easy to perform when code-splitting with custom chunk names.
 `reloadAll` is an option that should only be enabled if HMR isn't working correctly.